MobileFirstLLC/extension-cli/guide/03-xt-build-copy.md

 This configuration will copy material theme directly from `node_modules` and include it in the `dist` directory.
-It will also copy a project level `special.js` script in the `dist` directory.
+It will also copy a project level `special.js` script into the output directory.
 No modification will occur to these files during the build step.

+After the build `dist/` directory root will include `material.min.js` and `special.js`.

 ```json
 "xtbuild": {